-Ezgi Ildırım is a PhD candidate in Istanbul University, Institute of Forensic Science.
-She received her B.A from Bogaziçi University and MA from Istanbul University.
-She is a research assistant at the Psychology Department at Istanbul Arel University, Psychology Department.
-She is part of Istanbul Arel University Psychology Research and Application Centre and Social Work Research Centre.
-She was awarded second place in EAPL 2015 students conference paper awards.
-Her main interest areas are eyewitness testimony, cyber victimisation and drug abuse.
+Ezgi Ildirim is a PhD candidate at the Institute of Forensic Science at Istanbul University.
+She received her B.A. from Bogaziçi University and M.A. from Istanbul University.
+She is a research assistant at the Psychology Department at Istanbul Arel University.
+She is a part of Istanbul Arel University Psychology Research and Application Centre and Social Work Research Centre.
+She was awarded second place at the student paper awards during the EAPL 2015.
+Her main interest areas are eyewitness testimony, cyber victimization and drug abuse.
 Do you want to get in touch with Ezgi?
 Send us an email!
 Ezgi